About Dr. Myron F. Floyd

-Dr. Myron F. Floyd currently serves as the Interim Dean of the College of Natural Resources at NC State University.
-Dr. Floyd first joined the college in 2005 as a Professor in the Department of Parks, Recreation and Tourism Management.
-In 2010, he went on to become Director of Graduate Programs for the department, and in 2014, he became Department Head.
+Dr. Myron F. Floyd currently serves as Dean of the College of Natural Resources at NC State University.
+He first joined the college in 2005 as a professor in the Department of Parks, Recreation and Tourism Management.
+In 2010, he was appointed to serve as director of graduate programs for the department, and in 2014, he became department head.

-Dr. Floyd brings 35 years of experience in teaching, research and administration.
-An elected Fellow of the Academy of Leisure Sciences, Dr. Floyd is widely recognized as a leading scholar in the area of race, ethnicity and outdoor recreation behavior.
-His most recent research examines how public parks and other features of the built environment contribute to physical activity in low-income communities of color.
+An elected Fellow of the Academy of Leisure Sciences and the American Academy of Park and Recreation Administration, Floyd is widely recognized as a leading scholar focused on understanding race and ethnic patterns in outdoor recreation behavior.
+His most recent research examines how public parks and greenspaces and other features of the built environment contribute to physical activity in low-income communities of color.

-Prior to coming to NC State, Dr. Floyd worked at Clemson University, Texas A&M University and the University of Florida.
+Prior to coming to NC State, Floyd served on the faculty at Clemson University, Texas A&M University (College Station), and the University of Florida.

 - Ph.D.
 Recreation and Resources Development, Texas A&M University, College Station, Texas